vertica/integrators-guide/content/containers/creating-image.md

 ---

 {{% pageinfo color="primary" %}}
-This tutorial describes the Dockerfile for Vertica versions 23.4 and lower.
+This tutorial creates a Dockerfile that is compatible with Vertica versions 23.4 and lower.
 {{% /pageinfo %}}

 [Vertica on Kubernetes](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/ContainerizedVerticaWithK8s.htm) deploys an [Eon Mode database](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Eon/EonOverview.htm) in a Kubernetes StatefulSet.
 The [Vertica server image](https://hub.docker.com/r/vertica/vertica-k8s) is optimized for Kubernetes, using the minimum tools and libraries requried to containerize Vertica.